Choosing tools

 Live now

-A lightweight community signal for AI assistants people actually use, based on reader votes rather than lab-style testing.
+A lightweight community signal for AI assistants people actually use, useful for comparing interest without treating votes as lab-style testing.

 Inside this destination

-AI focuses on the moments where a reader needs orientation: a claim, a tool, a workflow, a model, or a choice that deserves a closer look.
+AI focuses on the moments where a reader needs orientation: a claim, tool, workflow, model, or provider choice that could shape how they work with AI over time.

-Guides that turn AI confusion into simple habits and checks.
+Guides that turn AI confusion into simple habits, checklists, and saved work.

-Resources, access references, and community signals that help readers inspect before trusting.
+Resources, access references, and community signals that help readers inspect before relying on one system.

 Editorial tone